 “Get some bloody help for god’s sake.
 Greg’s dead.
 You saw him lying there in a coffin with your own eyes.
 Gone.
 Kaput.”
-He did a forefinger line across his neck to symbolise ‘the chop.’
+He did a forefinger line across his neck to symbolize ‘the chop.’
 He knows I hate it when people do that.

 “I couldn’t just let it go to the tip.”
 The plug stabs my hand as I pull the quilt higher to cover my neck.

 I thought he’d finished, but he’s on a rolling rant.
-“What’s up, the microwave give you a hicky?
+“What’s up, the microwave give you a hickey?
 It’s broken.
 You can’t reheat food in it anymore.
 It needs to go to the tip.
 End of.”

 “I won’t let it go to the tip.”

-“Claire, I knew it’d take you a few years to get over Greg, but you’ve had months of counselling.
+“Claire, I knew it’d take you a few years to get over Greg, but you’ve had months of counseling.
 You still set a bleeding place at the kitchen table on his birthday every year.
 At our kitchen table, for god’s sake!
 You’ve yelled out ‘Greg, Greg, Greg’ at the point of climax whilst riding on my dick.
 It freaks me out.
 I’m surprised you don’t have me high-fiving Greg’s invisible hand on my way in and out.
-Why don’t we hand feed him his favourite chicken wings warmed up in his microwave?
+Why don’t we hand-feed him his favorite chicken wings warmed up in his microwave?
 Oh – hang on – the microwave’s broken.
 Shall we get a new one and take it to the tip?
 Nah, don’t bother, Claire’s too busy shagging it on her husband’s side of the bed.”
 As he spoke, the tissue under his nostrils flickered as rampantly as the British flag.
 He looked like a tosser.

 I lobbed a black kitten heel at his head.
 He was too quick.
 The oak door slammed, my shoe hitting it with a clang.
 An unfortunate miss.
 It would’ve given him a decent flow of blood to mop up with his precisely placed pieces of disseminated tissue.